gallit/zuno-switch/README.md

 # Z Wave Zuno
-This repo is used to store a zuno module projet used to manipulate 4 relays switches.
+This repo is used to store a zuno module projet used to manage some devices.
-The module is managed by a Jeedom Z Wave Controller.

 ## Configure the host computer
 Read the documentation from the Zuno website and download the Quick Start Guide.